VTickner/codecademy-computer-science/README.md

 - Solution URL: [Scrabble](./intro_to_programming/scrabble.py)
   - Remove hardcoded player's data and ask for input of name and word from user - ADDED TO CODE.
   - Check whether more words to be added and scored - ADDED TO CODE.
-  - Show results of players in formatted strings - ADDED TO CODE.
+  - Show overall results of players in formatted strings - ADDED TO CODE.

 ## Thread Shed